kkujansuu/gramps/addons/Fulltext/README.md

 - Citations (the volume/page field)
 - Sources (source title)
 - Repositories (name)
+- URLs (the Internet tab) for people, places and repositories
+- attributes for people

 The search uses the Whoosh search library (https://whoosh.readthedocs.io) - the same as Gramps Web (https://grampsweb.org).
 The library code is included with the tool.
 The tool works only with SQLite databases (i.e. not with the old BSDDB databases).